Electronics Technology Associate Degree

 What Can I Do After Graduation?

 While you can continue your education, another option is to enter the workforce.
 With an associate's degree in electronics technology, you could work as an electronics technician.
 In this position, it could be your job to install and repair electronics.
 Many in this field will specialize in a particular type of electronics; for example, you could work on motor vehicles, industrial electronics or small-motor electronics.
-The U.S. Bureau of Labor Statistics (BLS) reported an expected employment growth rate of five percent between 2008 and 2018, which is slower than average in the U.S. (www.bls.gov).
-However, electronics technicians working on powerhouses and substations should experience a slightly better growth rate of 12%.
+The U.S. Bureau of Labor Statistics (BLS) reported an expected 2% decline in employment between 2014 and 2024.
+The BLS also reported a median annual salary of $59,820 for electronics technicians in May 2014.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: